aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 - Some dashboards will require additional configuration (i.e., CloudWatch Container Insights for the AmazonEKS dashboards).
 These installation steps will be specified in the README file within the dashboard folder

 After importing the dashboards, follow the dashboard's readme file to set your variables and understand the data visualizations.

-  ##### Amazon EKS Split Cost Dashboard

-  description to be added...

-  ##### Auto Scaling Dashboard

-  Designed to give a view into your Auto Scaling workloads by Auto Scaling group and tag/key values.
-This dashboard is based on the CUR Legacy format and requires a CUR Legacy data source as well as a CloudWatch data source.
-See the [Readme](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/tree/main/grafana_dashboards/auto_scaling) file for installation instructions.

-## Associated Cost
+######  Associated Cost
 COAST is an open-source solution and is completely free to use.
 However, you will be responsible for any AWS costs associated with underlying AWS services.
 Costs to consider:

 [Amazon Managed Grafana Pricing](https://aws.amazon.com/grafana/pricing/)

 [CloudWatch Grafana Plugin Cost](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/#control-pricing)

-## Support
+### Dashboards
+---

+###### Amazon EKS Split Cost Dashboard

+  description to be added...

+###### Auto Scaling Dashboard

+  Designed to give a view into your Auto Scaling workloads by Auto Scaling group and tag/key values.
+This dashboard is based on the CUR Legacy format and requires a CUR Legacy data source as well as a CloudWatch data source.
+See the [Readme](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/tree/main/grafana_dashboards/auto_scaling) file for installation instructions.

+### Issues
+---
 COAST is supported by Technical Account Managers and Solution Architects of AWS on a best-effort basis.
-However, users are encouraged to ask questions, open issues, contribute, and provide feedback.
+However, users are encouraged to open Github issues, ask questions, contribute, and provide feedback.

-## Contributing
+### Contribution
+---
 The core team for COAST include the following, in alphabetical order:

 - Chris Strzelczyk